 How Do Americans Pay for Health Care Today?

-For the past few years, one of the most talked about consumer issue has involved the health care debate.
-Although it has subsided in recent months, with all eyes focused on the fiscal cliff, health care costs and health insurance coverage continue to be a concern for many legislators, politicians and individuals.
+For the past few years, one of the most talked about consumer issue has been the health care debate.
+Health care costs and health insurance coverage continue to be a concern for many legislators, politicians and individuals.

-When President Obama took office in 2009, providing access to affordable health care for all Americans was at the very top of the Obama administration’s priority list.
-After a bruising debate, the Affordable Care Act (often called Obamacare) was passed in late 2010.
-Fast forward to 2013 and some of the earliest components of the Act have begun to surface.
-The Affordable Care Act doesn’t quite provide free health care, but it does require all citizens to buy health insurance coverage – with subsidies for individuals and families with low incomes.
+When President Obama took office in 2009, providing access to affordable health care for all Americans was at the very top of the administration’s priority list.
+The Affordable Care Act (often called Obamacare) was passed in late 2010 and has undergone multiple changes in the last six years.
+The Affordable Care Act doesn’t quite provide free health care, but it does require all citizens to buy health insurance coverage — with subsidies for individuals and families with low incomes.

-Most Americans get their insurance from their employer, called simply “employer-paid” health insurance.
-According to the United States Census Bureau, more than half of all Americans get their health care coverage through their employer.
-Historically, employer paid health coverage began as a way to entice workers from other employers.
+Most Americans get their insurance from their employer, called “employer-paid” health insurance.
+According to the United States Census Bureau, almost half of all Americans get their health care coverage through their employer.
+Historically, employer-paid health coverage began as a way to entice workers from other employers.
 During World War II, employers had a hard time finding workers because the federal government prohibited companies from increasing pay to attract new employees.
 However, company benefits were not considered as wages so businesses began to get creative.
 They soon found that one of the best ways to attract new employees was to pay for their health care.

-Nearly two-thirds of all Americans in 2011 were insured by some sort of private plan either by purchasing insurance directly from an insurance company or getting it through their employer.
+Almost 60 percent of all Americans in 2017 were insured by some sort of private plan either by purchasing insurance directly from an insurance company or getting it through their employer.

-Just over 15 percent were covered by Medicare and 16 percent by Medicaid, while 4.4 percent were covered by the military, according to the Census Bureau.
-That leaves approximately 15 percent of Americans who were uninsured as of the end of 2011.
-Obamacare is intended, in part, to address the health care needs of that 15% who are currently uninsured.
+Just over 19 percent were covered by Medicare and 14 percent by Medicaid, while 2 percent were covered by the military, according to the Census Bureau.
+That leaves approximately 9 percent of Americans who were uninsured at the end of 2017.

 Even with health insurance coverage, however, individuals and families still face out-of-pocket expenses for their health care.